We seek papers that exhibit careful research, original thinking, and clear writing.

 - You may submit more than one paper, but a maximum of one paper per person will be accepted.

-Papers should be submitted by Thursday, December 19th, 2019.
-Papers should be submitted as Word documents via email to firstname.lastname@example.org with the subject line “paper submission.”
+Papers should be submitted by Thursday, December 24th, 2020.
+Papers should be submitted as PDF documents via email to email@example.com with the subject line “Paper Submission.”
 The email must include your full name, university, and year.
+Your paper itself should NOT include your name.
 All papers must be in English, but you may let us know on your paper if you are not a native English speaker.
 By submitting a paper, you confirm that you are currently an undergraduate student and that the paper represents your own work and conforms to citation standards.

 We will notify you if your paper has been selected for presentation by mid-January.
 We look forward to reading your submission.